Data Sources

 Here are the data sources for the six charts on the home page of this website:

-• Government Spending as a Share of Gross Domestic Product.
+- Government Spending as a Share of Gross Domestic Product.
 Data for 1900 from the Bureau of the Census.
-Other federal data from the Budget of the U.S. Government, Fiscal Year 2013.
-Other state data from the Bureau of Economic Analysis, National Income and Product Accounts.
-Federal data for 1950 is the average of 1949 to 1951 because 1950 was an unusual year.
+All other data from the Budget of the U.S. Government, Fiscal Year 2017.

 Charts for Each Department